 Prospector is a fast spin that undulates over a bunch of small hills.
-Hard tails and 29ers love this trail.
+Hardtails and 29ers love this trail.
 It's sandy in a few short sections, but after a storm you can ride them all.
-This is the "go to" trail when other local trails are too muddy.
+This is the go-to trail when other local trails are too muddy.

 There are three trailheads that access this trail.

 trailhead.
 Exit I-15 at Washington Parkway.
 Go southeast through the roundabout and then go left at the stop sign onto Telegraph Rd.
 Go left at the first light onto Highland Parkway.
 Follow Highland Parkway about one mile to the park.
 There is no sign marking the trailhead at Highland Park, but it's easy to find.

 Leaving Highland Park, follow the paved road a short distance northeast as it wraps around the park until the pavement ends.
 Pass the large boulders blocking the end of the road, and ride on some old cement.
 The singletrack starts just past the cement.

 2) Red Cliffs Recreation Area: From I-15 take the Leeds exit.

 : Take exit 16 off of I-15 onto UT-9 exit.

 Trailhead: Take Washington Parkway exit off of I-15.